jsdelivrbot/The-Solar-System/README.md

 * /js

-* CDN resources if any via subREADme
+* CDN resources via head/body.

-More importantly, the style (CSS) on page no. --- is applicable to entire book whenever text takes over.
+Most importantly, the style (CSS) on page having scalable text is applicable to entire book whenever text takes over.
 Note the very little amount of CSS that is required!

+## Additional reference:
+If you're into Codepen for front-end experiments then you might want to check out some of these [pieces](http://codepen.io/marvindanig/public/) too.

 ## Contributing